Arlington Franklin Dungy: Advocacy work

 Self-identifying as an African-American, Dungy stated that his own experiences with prejudice in his community facilitated his desire to create a more diverse and inclusive community for other marginalized groups with the field of medicine.
 He played a key role as part of a small team, that also included Dr. Peter Walker, in founding the Indigenous Admissions program at University of Ottawa Faculty of Medicine.

 The Indigenous Admissions program launched in 2006, originally admitting seven students in its first year, and six in its second.
 The program was funded jointly by both federal and provincial levels of government.
 The program originally held eight out of 150 places at the medical school for applicants from First Nations, Inuit and Métis backgrounds.
-Its goal was to graduate more than 100 medical students by 2020 to address a lack of indigenous medical professionals in Canda, and improve Indigenous healthcare on reserves and in cities.
+Its goal was to graduate more than 100 medical students by 2020 to address a lack of indigenous medical professionals in Canada, and improve Indigenous healthcare on reserves and in cities.
 Dungy was the first director of this program.
 He hoped other Canadian medical schools would follow the example of the Indigenous Admission program by setting up similar programs.

 Dungy also created two scholarship funds for University of Ottawa medical students.
 In 1997 he founded the Hilda Rebecca Dungy Memorial Scholarship, to provide financial aid to students from the Faculty of Medicine.
 Later, upon his retirement, he also created the Dr. Arlington F. Dungy Scholarship for Students in the Faculty of Medicine's Indigenous Program.

 Personal life

-Dungy was originally from Windsor Ontario and also went by the name Arlie.
+Dungy was originally from Windsor, Ontario, and also went by the name Arlie.
 He was married to Susan Barclay and had two children.
-Dungy passed away on April 30th 2016, after battling Alzheimer's disease.
+Dungy died on April 30, 2016, after battling Alzheimer's disease.